crysern/Crysern/README.md

 ### Hi there 👋
 I am Crysern/Chris, I am from South Africa, and I am a student currently pursuing a master's degree in science in data science and machine learning in the united kingdom.

+- 🌱 I’m currently learning R programming and More SQL and Data pipelines, API workflows, CI/CD, containerisation) – specifically ML Ops principles, techniques and tooling and containerism

+- 🤔 I’m looking for help with everything all the time, i enjoy learning from others.

+- 💬 Ask me about Anything.

+- 📫 How to reach me: crysernsmith@gmail.com

+- 😄 Pronouns: she/her

+- ⚡ Fun fact: I am fom South Africa, somehow managed to get work experince in Hong Kong and i am now living in London

 # 👨‍💻 Projects I'm working on

 ## 📊 Data Analysis